This is part of Ingredient Intelligence, a series tracking where the supplement market is going and what it means for your next SKU.

 But speed is only part of the story.

 Reliance’s deeper advantage is our longstanding expertise in manufacturing plant-based protein products.
 Plant protein presents unique formulation challenges, including flavor masking, texture optimization, mixability, and digestive tolerance.
-Our R&D team, formulators, and in-house flavor experts work collaboratively to solve those challenges and turn them into competitive advantages.
+Our R&D team’s supplement formulation expertise and in-house flavor scientists work collaboratively to solve those challenges and turn them into competitive advantages.

-From a development and manufacturing perspective, Reliance supports brands by:
+From a development and supplement contract manufacturing perspective, Reliance supports brands by:

 The result is not just a plant-based protein product, but a well-executed solution designed to win on taste, experience, and repeat purchase.

-Reliance’s role is to help brands move beyond simply participating in the plant protein category and toward creating products that stand out, build trust, and support long-term growth.
+Reliance’s role as a trusted powder supplement manufacturer is to help brands move beyond simply participating in the plant protein category and toward creating products that stand out, build trust, and support long-term growth.